 Here are a few of our favorite business cards:

-The Ink Plus® Business Credit Card from Chase is probably my favorite business card.
+The Ink Business Preferred Credit Card from Chase is easily my favorite business card.
 I have it and use it myself often.
-You get 5x points on every dollar spent on the first $50,000 spent at office supply stores or on cell phone, landline, or internet services each year.
-You’ll get 2x points for every dollar spent at gas stations and hotels (again up to $50,000), and 1x points on any other spending.
-Right now, just for signing up, you can earn an additional 60,000 bonus points if you spend $5,000 in the first 3 months.
-You can redeem those points for $600 in cash or $750 in travel!
+You get 3x points on on the first $150,000 you spend on travel and certain business expenses each year (based on your account anniversary).
+All other purchases earn 1x points, and there is no limit on how much you can earn.
+Right now, just for signing up, you can earn an additional 80,000 bonus points if you spend $5,000 in the first 3 months.
+You can redeem those points for $1,000 in travel through the Chase portal!
 On the downside, there is a $95 annual – but you can easily make up for that (and more) with the sign up bonus and points for spending.

 How to Form an LLC